barsoom/devbook/libs/README.md

 We have a custom tool (not yet public) to visually preview them in a browser during development.

+## Excel generation

+If we don't need anything fancy, we use our own [ESV](https://github.com/barsoom/excel-esv).

 ## Misc

 * [attr_extras](https://github.com/barsoom/attr_extras) to reduce boilerplate.